Microwave sweet potato is the perfect side dish. It is easy, quick, delicious, and leftovers are great too!

 You can serve it plain (and it's excellent that way!) or add butter and seasonings to make it a bit more interesting.

 I love using the microwave.
-It's not suitable for everything, but for cooking vegetables, it's often just as good as other methods.
-So I often make microwave cauliflower, microwave spaghetti squash, microwave broccoli, and of course - sweet potato.
+It's not suitable for everything, of course, but for cooking vegetables, it's often just as good as other methods.
+So I often make microwave cauliflower, microwave spaghetti squash, and microwave broccoli.

 "Baking" a sweet potato in the microwave is easy and quick.
-And you can make several of them, keep the leftovers for a few days in the fridge, and briefly reheat when you want to enjoy them.
+And you can make several of them, keep the leftovers for a few days in the fridge, and briefly reheat them when you want to enjoy them.

 You'll only need one ingredient to make this super-easy recipe - a medium sweet potato.
-It should weight about 7 oz.
+It should weigh about 7 oz.
 If yours is bigger than this, you will need to adjust the cooking time accordingly.

 An optional ingredient is some butter to put on the cooked potato (salted or unsalted, depending on your own preferences).
-Some people also like to sprinkle it with cinnamon or even to drizzle it with a little honey or maple syrup.
+Some people also like to sprinkle it with cinnamon or even drizzle it with a little honey or maple syrup.

 Then microwave it for 2-3 minutes per side, depending on its size.
 You will know it's ready when you can easily pierce the flesh with a fork.

 As always when using the microwave, it's best to err on the side of not cooking it for long enough, then gradually adding more sessions.
 You can't save it if it's overcooked.
 But you can cook for a bit longer if it's not fully cooked.

 Once done to your liking, allow the potato to slightly cool, then cut it in half.
-The recipe card below provides the detailed instructions.
+The recipe card below provides detailed instructions.